jmhutchison/QGIS-Training-Manual/basic_map/symbology.rst

 to create more complex symbology.
 QGIS allows you to do this using symbol layers.

-* Go back to the :guilabel:`rural` layer's :guilabel:`Symbol properties` dialog as before.
+* Go back to the :guilabel:`bandung_districts` layer's :guilabel:`Symbol properties` dialog as before.

-In this example, the current symbol has no outline (i.e., it uses the :guilabel:`No Pen` border style).
+In this example, the current symbol has a dotted outline (i.e., it uses the :guilabel:`Dot Line` border style).

 .. image:: ../_static/symbology/054.png
    :align: center